Charles II, Duke of Bourbon: Biography

-From 1472 to 1476, he was incumbent as the papal legate at Avignon though he only arrived there November 23, 1473.
-On May 23, 1474, the Pope Sixtus IV appointed his nephew Giuliano della Rovere as bishop of Avignon, and 2 years later as legate.
+From 1472 to 1476, he was incumbent as the papal legate at Avignon though he only arrived there on 23 November 1473.
+On 23 May 1474 Pope Sixtus IV appointed his nephew Giuliano della Rovere as bishop of Avignon, and 2 years later as legate.
 This set Louis XI and the pope into conflict, with the royal army and papal troops coming to bear.
-On June 15, 1476, to resolve this difficulty, the king welcomed Giuliano della Rovere at Lyon, so that Charles II accepted the loss of the Avignon legation.
+On 15 June 1476, to resolve this difficulty, the king welcomed Giuliano della Rovere at Lyon, so that Charles II accepted the loss of the Avignon legation.
 This is the reason why, in 1476, he became the administrator of the diocese of Clermont and was made a Cardinal by Sixtus IV.

 It seems that after leaving Avignon, Charles II followed again in the wake of Louis XI.
-The cardinal was present with the king at Arras on March 18, 1477, during the campaign following the death of Charles the Bold.
+The cardinal was present with the king at Arras on 18 March 1477, during the campaign following the death of Charles the Bold.
 He was in 1486 the first commendatory abbot of the Priory Notre-Dame de La Charité-sur-Loire.

 He was also a noted patron of the arts, lavishing money on Lyon's cathedral: the Bourbon chapel there, which he sponsored from 1486 onward (it was continued after his death by his brother, Peter II of Bourbon) was described as "one of the marvels of decorative art in the 15th century".

-He was also Duke of Bourbon and Auvergne for a short period of time in April 1488, succeeding his elder brother, John II, when the latter died on April 1.
+He was also Duke of Bourbon and Auvergne for a short period of time in April 1488, succeeding his elder brother, John II, when the latter died on 1 April.
 This prompted Charles II, as his brother's nearest heir, to claim the family inheritance in the Bourbonnais and Auvergne.
 The move was not tolerated by his younger brother, Peter, and Peter's wife, Anne of France, the latter immediately taking possession of the Bourbon lands by force on 10 April.
 On 15 April, members of the King's Council sent by Anne to "console the Cardinal on the occasion of his brother's death", forced him to sign a renunciation of any claims to the Bourbon lands, in exchange for a financial settlement.
 Charles then died later in the same year in mysterious circumstances, following a sudden collapse in a private house in Lyons.
 His brief tenure of the title during the period 1 April – 15 April would, however, be posthumously confirmed in 1505, when Charles de Montpensier acceded to the Duchy as Charles III.